-Students are expected to complete continuous assessment in a number of specific modules at each Part (see below).
-Continuous assessment carry marks towards the final examinations and comprise Assignments and Interim Exams.
+Students are required to complete continuous assessment in a number of specific modules at each Part (see below).
+Continuous assessments carry marks towards the final exam and comprise Assignments and Interim Exams.

-- Interim Exams will take place on 20 January 2018 and 23 June 2018. - Students must complete Assignments in certain modules during the academic year.
-These Assignments will assess the key Professional Skills.
+- Interim Exams will take place on 18 January 2020 and 20 June 2020. - Students must complete Professional Skills Assignments at Part 2 and Part 3.